evanwill/refine-with-grel/content/functions/3-arrays.md

 - a string based on a meaningful feature or pattern, e.g. space for basic word `value.split(" ")`, white space `value.split(/\s/)`, or new line `value.split(/\n/)`
 - a string based on pattern of the numbers of characters, e.g. `value.splitByLengths(3,3,4)` (note: this will throw out characters beyond the total)

-Once the cell is an array, it can be rearranged and sliced in many ways using [array functions](https://openrefine.org/docs/manual/grelfunctions#array-functions).

 ## Bracket Notation

-The values can be accessed in the array using bracket notation.
+The individual values in the array can be accessed using an index number in bracket notation.
 The index starts at 0, e.g. first item `value.split(";")[0]` or third item `value.split(";").sort()[2]`.
 Alternatively, you can use negative numbers to count backward in the array, e.g. last item `value.split(";")[-1]` or third to last item `value.split(";").sort()[-3]`.